alephmembeth/alephmembeth.github.io/index.md

 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my empirical work](./check.md).
 (Of course, replies to my theoretical work are equally welcome.)

-The portrait to the left (or above, if you’re on a mobile device), by the way, was painted by the talented [Spiceestew](https://spiceestew.carrd.co/).
+By the way, the portrait to the left (or above, if you’re on a mobile device) was painted by the talented [Spiceestew](https://spiceestew.carrd.co/).

 * * *